|Celina City School District|

 Before any prescribed medication (i.e., a drug) or treatment may be administered to any student during school hours, the Board shall require a written statement from a licensed health professional authorized to prescribe drugs ("prescriber") accompanied by the written authorization of the parent (see Form 5330 F1).
 Before any nonprescribed medication or treatment may be administered, the Board shall require the prior written consent of the parent along with a waiver of any liability of the District for the administration of the medication (see Form 5330 F1a and Form 5330 F1b).
 These documents shall be kept in the office of the Principal, and made available to the persons designated by this policy as authorized to administer medication or treatment.
 A copy of the parent's written request and authorization and the prescriber's written statement must be given, by the next school day following the District's receipt of the documents, to the person authorized to administer drugs to the student for whom the authorization and statement have been received.
 No student is allowed to provide or sell any type of over-the-counter medication to another student.
 Violations of this rule will be considered violations of Policy 5530 - Drug Prevention and of the Student Code of Conduct/Discipline Code.

 Only medication in its original container; labeled with the date, if a prescription; the student's name; and exact dosage will be administered.
-The Superintendent shall determine a location in each building where the medications to be administered under this policy shall be stored, which shall be a locked storage place, unless the medications require refrigeration in which case they shall be stored in a refrigerator in a place not commonly used by students.
+The Superintendent shall determine a location in each building where the medications to be administered under this policy shall be stored, which shall be a locked storage place, unless the medications require refrigeration in which case they shall be stored in a refrigerator in a place not commonly used by students, and unless the medication to be administered is diabetes medication, which must be kept in an easily accessible location pursuant to Policy 5336.

-Parents may administer medication or treatment but only in the presence of a designated school employee.
+Parents may administer medication or treatment with the exception of diabetes care covered under Policy 5336 but only in the presence of a designated school employee.

 Additionally, students may administer medication or treatment to themselves, if authorized in writing by their parents and/or a licensed health professional authorized to prescribe drugs but only in the presence of a designated school employee.